 After you hit Enter, an angry mob will charge from the bottom right to the bottom left of the screen to seek revenge for you.

 You can even record your Hangouts conversation with this Angry Mob and send it to your friends.
-To do so, visit this site.

 6. Old School Emojis